beezymc/Ratings-and-Reviews/README.md

 1. Setting up AWS EC2 instances (at least two--one for the database and one for the server): https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html
 2. A tutorial on how to use Docker: https://github.com/dylanlrrb/Please-Contain-Yourself
 3. Suggested postgres settings in order to have your database accessible to remote computers: https://stackoverflow.com/questions/29712228/node-postgres-get-error-connect-econnrefused/42947385#42947385
-4. A quick and easy load balancing solution using nginx, if needed: https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/
+4. A quick and easy load balancing solution using nginx, if needed: https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/.
 NOTE: If load balancing, you will want to copy servers up to your use case (this project created 3) using AMI and distributing the load across servers accordingly using your preferred setting (this project used leastconn).
+5. For help in configuring docker or nginx, please refer to the deployment_settings folder in the root directory.
 ## Accessing the Current Deployment
 ### The current deployment can be found on the following endpoint:
 ec2-54-144-15-197.compute-1.amazonaws.com